Rudra (band): History

-In 2008, Kannan was replaced by Devan.
+In 2008, Kannan was replaced with Devan.
 In 2009, Rudra released Brahmavidya: Transcendental I as the second chapter in the Brahmavidya trilogy.
-They have collaborated with Singapore director Jacen Tan on the music video for Hymns from the Blazing Chariot.
-In 2009, the band went through another line up change with Vinod replacing longtime member Selvam.
+They collaborated with Singaporean director Jacen Tan on the music video for "Hymns from the Blazing Chariot".
+In 2009, Vinod replaced Selvam.

-In August 2010, Rudra headlined the first day of Baybeats, an annual 3-day alternative music festival, held in Singapore.
-This was a rare occurrence: an extreme metal band headlining a non-metal music festival.
+In August 2010, Rudra headlined the first day of Baybeats, an annual three-day alternative music festival in Singapore.
+An extreme metal band headlining a non-metal music festival was rare.
 They headlined the festival again in 2012 and 2019.
-The band has also invited the interest of musicologists and research papers have been published about both Vedic metal and the band.
+Musicologists have published research papers about Vedic metal and the band.

-In November 2011, Rudra announced that they will be closing the 2011 Brahmavidya Tour by headlining the Strawberry Fields Rock Fest in Bangalore, India.
-It had been more than 7 years since the band last played Bangalore.
+In November 2011, Rudra announced that they would close the 2011 Brahmavidya Tour by headlining the Strawberry Fields Rock Fest in Bangalore, India.
+It had been more than seven years since the band last played Bangalore.

 In July 2011, Devan left the band to focus on his personal life.
 Subash joined the band officially in January 2012 to replace Devan.
 In 2013, Simon joined the band to replace Subash.

-In August 2021, Simon had to leave the band due to work commitments.
-Devan rejoined the band subsequently.
-Their 10th album (and 9th of all original material) Eight Mahavidyas was released on 22 December 2022.
+In August 2021, Simon left the band due to work commitments.
+Devan rejoined the band.
+Their 10th album (and 9th of all original material), Eight Mahavidyas, was released on 22 December 2022.

-In 2023 a book Rudra 30 Years of Vedic Metal was released, describing the biography of the band.
+In 2023, the biographical book Rudra 30 Years of Vedic Metal was released.

-The band announced that their 11th studio album, Antithesis, will be released on 14 January 2025, via the Chinese metal record label Awakening Records.
+The band announced that their 11th studio album, Antithesis, would released on 14 January 2025, via Chinese label Awakening Records.